ntpxl/simple-mvc/README.md

 simple-mvc-in-php
 ======

-Out of boredome and becaue of interest in the topic of __MVC IN PHP__, I've created this very basic framework.
+Out of boredome and because of interest in the topic of __MVC IN PHP__, I've created this very basic framework.
 Because of lacking comments in the code, I've provided this readme to explain what's going on at least a little bit.

 ## Introduction